TheCrazyGM/covid-report/README.md

 # covid-report

 Automated report of European Union CDC statistics

-Assumes you have "STEEM_WIF" defined in env
+Assumes you have "STEEM_POSTING" defined in env